 The PG58 wireless mic system offers a professional quality sound that prides itself on its clarity.
 Great for singers, this microphone works effectively if you are lead vocalist or working on your backing track.

 There are numerous transmitter form factors, including handheld, bodypack and head-worn, making this wireless mic highly versatile for every performer.

 On a practical note, the battery life is exceptional at over fourteen hours and the Shure system offers a 24 Mhz tuning system.

 The visual design of the microphone is aesthetically pleasing utilizing a classic black metallic finish and sleek quality construction.

 The only weak point is that it feels a little light in the hand, but for the money and quality of the sound, this is a moot point, especially if you are after a simple and well designed wireless mic.

-- Included: BLX4 wireless receiver; BLX2/PG58 handheld transmitter with integrated PG58 cardioid dynamic microphone capsule; microphone clip
+- Includes BLX4 wireless receiver, BLX2/PG58 handheld transmitter with integrated PG58 cardioid dynamic microphone capsule, microphone clip and user guide

 - Quick & easy frequency matching